Authorization to sell authorized foods to participants in the Special Supplemental Nutrition Program for Woman, Infants and Children (WIC).

 - Registration with the Department of Financial Institutions (DFI) of any corporation or partnership.

-Included with application materials.
+Instructions are included with application materials.